jvineis/EEMB1105-FISH-COI/README.md

  module load EEMB1105/01-24-2020

-## 9. Trim the sequences based on the quality score.
+## 9. Trim the sequences based on the presence of Ns (unknown characters).
+You will need to do this for all of the sequences in your directory

+trimseq -sequence *sequence1F.ab1* -outseq *sequence1F.fa* -window 20 -percent 5

+## 10. Merge the forward and reverse sequences

+merger -asequence *sequence1F.ab1* -bsequence *sequence1R.ab1* -outfile *seq1-merged.aln* -outseq *seq1-merged.fa*

+## 11.  blast the merged sequences against the database of COI sequences

+blastn